-You can ask to have an extra credit card for another person (like your partner) linked to your account.
-This person is called an additional cardholder.
-Remember, as the primary cardholder, you’ll still be responsible for any transactions they make.
+Anyone else linked to your account is known as an 'additional cardholder'.
+As the primary cardholder, you’ll still be responsible for any transactions they make.

-This is a fee charged once a year on the anniversary of the day you activated your card.
-It covers the cost for us to maintain your card and will vary depending on the type of card you have - it might even be nothing.
+This is a fee charged once a year on the same day you activated your card and varies depending on the type of card you have.
+In some cases, there might be no charge.

 Assets are the things you own - like your car, house or shares.
 We’ll ask you to tell us what your assets are worth when you apply for a credit card.